Expecting twins and considering a sling instead of a tank-size twin stroller?

 As the babies are held on your hips, it can make getting through doors a little difficult, unless you turn to your side.
 Unfortunately, it doesn’t allow for you to hold your babies in any other position.
 It is healthy for babies’ hip development though, which, of course, is paramount.

-Thankfully for the babies and you, the carrier exterior is 100 percent cotton, so it is soft, comfortable and breathable.
-The shoulder and waist straps are thick and padded, for added lumbar support.
-Although being adjustable, the waist can only go up to 43 inches.
+Thankfully for the babies and you, the carrier exterior is 50 percent cotton and the other 50 percent is linen, so it is soft, comfortable and breathable.
+Although being adjustable, the length of each line can only go up to 80 inches.

 - Comes with instructions.